Monday, 9 February 2015

 Alla Nazimova (1879 - 1945) was the first female film auteur.
-She was not the first female film-maker, the French woman Alice Guay and the Canadian Nell Shipman had been making successful films for several years before Nazimova's debut.
-However Nazimova was different, she saw film not merely a vehicle for entrainment, an extension of the popular stage, but as a real work of art, equal to the legitimate theatre or opera and ballet.
+She was not the first female film-maker, the French director Alice Guay Blache, the American Lois Webber and the Canadian Nell Shipman had been making successful films for several years before Nazimova's debut.
+However Nazimova was different, she saw film not merely a vehicle for entertainment, an extension of the popular stage, but as a real work of art, equal to the legitimate theater or opera and ballet.
 From the start of her film career she pursued her vision with a dogged persistence in defiance of studio or audience resistance.

 EARLY LIFE AND STAGE CAREER;

 Born in Yalta in the Crimea in 1879 of a Jewish family, her real name was Miriam Edez Adelaida Leventon and her childhood was unsettled with her parents divorcing and Miriam being shuttled between various relatives and boarding schools.
-She did however get a good education, learning violin and ballet before studying acting and theatre at Stanislavski's Moscow Art Theatre adopting a stage name of Alla Nazimova based on one of her middle names and the surname of a character from a Russian novel "Children Of The Streets".
+She did however get a good education, learning violin and ballet before studying acting and theater at Stanislavski's Moscow Art Theater adopting a stage name of Alla Nazimova based on two of her middle names and the surname of a character from a Russian novel "Children Of The Streets".

 Although Nazimova played the imperious diva she was also determined to take culture to the masses by appearing on the vaudeville stage, which few serious stage actors would deign to do.
 For Vaudeville she took the scenes out of Ibsen or Chekhov and boiled them down to one act plays.
 She also did short one act plays specially written for her, often with a progressive political slant such as "An Unknown Woman" about 1914 which advocated for simpler divorce laws (and which met with protests and bans) and the pacifist play "War Brides" in 1915.
 Surprisingly the demanding audiences of vaudeville gave her another enthusiastic reception.
 Working class immigrant audiences were entranced by her other-worldly larger than life personality and beauty.
 Between her Broadway and vaudeville careers she became one of the most highly paid actresses anywhere.